 Choosing a diet for yourself can be fun, but also overwhelming.
 There are over 100 different dietary theories out there today, and it can be hard for us to choose which one is the ideal diet for us and our families.

-Last year when I began culinary nutrition school, my first assignment was to develop my own written food philosophy.
+When I began The Culinary Nutrition Expert Program, my first assignment was to develop my own written food philosophy.
 Because I had my own health coaching practice for five years, I already had a fairly solid understanding of my food philosophy or where I stood when it comes to food.
 But I wanted to dig deeper and really explore what that meant for me and my family.

 Finding My Ideal Diet